CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_pure_volume.html.markdown

 # Data Source: intersight_storage_pure_volume
 A volume entity in PureStorage FlashArray.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_storage_pure_volume.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `created`:(string) Creation time of the volume.
 * `description`:(string) Short description about the volume.